lynchaj/nhyodyne/6502PROC/README.md

         bcompile.CO6- DOS/65 Basic-E compiler
         copy.CO6- DOS/65 file copy utility
         run.CO6- DOS/65 Basic-E run time

+# 6502 ROM
+If the 6502 processor board is the only CPU board in your Nhyodyne system ensure J1 is set for 1&2 (Only CPU) and J4 is set for 1&2 (Only CPU).
+The ROM.BIN file can be placed in ROM to bring the system up to the ROM monitor.
+TO BOOT DOS/65 FROM A PRIMARY 6502 CPU:
+   LOAD LOWMON
+   GO 1000 ( TO RUN LOWMON)
+   ENTER 037C 80
+   ENTER 0378 8E
+   LOAD DOS65RR
+   GO D000

 # Items left on the DOS/65 To Do list:
         * Hardware support for RTC